A Man Could Get Killed

-A Man Could Get Killed is a 1966 American adventure comedy film directed by Ronald Neame and Cliff Owen, shot on various locations in Portugal and starring James Garner, Melina Mercouri, Sandra Dee, Anthony Franciosa, and Robert Coote.
+A Man Could Get Killed is a 1966 American adventure comedy film directed by Ronald Neame and Cliff Owen, shot on various locations in Portugal, and starring James Garner, Melina Mercouri, Sandra Dee, Anthony Franciosa, and Robert Coote.

-The screenplay was written by Richard L. Breen, and T. E. B. Clarke and David E. Walker based on Walker's novel Diamonds for Moscow (American title Diamonds for Danger), published in 1956.
+The screenplay was written by Richard L. Breen, T. E. B. Clarke, based on David Esdaile Walker's novel Diamonds for Moscow, published in 1953 (later American title: Diamonds for Danger).
 The film introduced the melody of "Strangers in the Night" by German composer Bert Kaempfert, which won the Golden Globe Award for "Best Original Song in a Motion Picture" of 1967.

 Plot

-A search is on for stolen diamonds and a government agent has been killed trying to recover them.
-When an unsuspecting William Beddoes arrives in Lisbon on behalf of an American bank, he is mistaken for the dead agent's replacement.
+An unsuspecting William Beddoes arrives in Lisbon on behalf of an American bank.
+He is mistaken for a dead agent's replacement, on a secret mission concerning a fortune in missing industrial diamonds, by British embassy official Hatton-Jones, who comes to Beddoes' aid.

-Hatton-Jones of the British embassy comes to Beddoes' aid.
 Also taking an interest is Aurora Celeste, the dead man's lover, as well as Steve Antonio, a smuggler, who is being pursued by Amy Franklin (a woman who, as a young girl, had a crush on him).

-All of the above end up aboard a yacht belonging to Dr. Mathieson, who appears to be the mastermind of the crime but doesn't know where the hidden diamonds are.
-Beddoes ends up engineering an escape for all and the gems wind up safely in the hands of Hatton-Jones, the dead agent's actual successor.
+Much later, all of the above end up aboard a yacht belonging to Dr. Mathieson, who appears to be the mastermind of the crime, but does not know where the diamonds are hidden.
+Beddoes ends up engineering an escape for all, and the gems wind up safely in the hands of Hatton-Jones, the dead agent's actual successor.

-Beddoes books a flight for home, assuming he will never see any of these people again, but Aurora steals his passport so that he cannot leave.
+Beddoes books a flight for home, assuming he will never see any of these people again, but Aurora steals his ticket and passport so that he cannot leave.